zwang695/alexa-skills-list/README.md

 *Alexa, ask CloudStatus about the Northern Virginia region*

-CloudStatus alerts you to any service disruptions in the AWS (Amazon Web Services) regions of your choice.
+CloudStatus alerts you to service disruptions in the AWS (Amazon Web Services) regions of your choice.

 Feedback: cloudstatus@stormyriver.com